i-data-explorer/basic-python-hands-on-notebook-tile/cover.md

-## Basic Python Machine Learning Notebook
+# Basic Python Machine Learning Notebook

+## What is the notebook about?
+This notebook is an introductory material to learn Python.

+## What algorithms are used?
+No machine learning concepts are covered in this notebook, it is solely focussed on Python as a generic programming language.

+## What is the content of the notebook?
-This notebook contain snippets of simple python code in tutorial style, acting as an introductory material for users keen to learn Python.
-It demonstrates the utility of python and it's built in functions, culiminating in a set of 12 challenges to prove your expertise.
+This notebook contain snippets of simple python code in tutorial style.
+It demonstrates the utility of python with it's built in functions, data types and other features, culiminating in a set of 12 challenges to prove your expertise.